 I-85 Atlanta Bridge Collapse

-A major fire started underneath the elevated lanes of Interstate 85 at Piedmont Road (Georgia 237) in northeast Atlanta on March 30, 2017.
+A major fire started underneath the elevated lanes of Interstate 85 at Piedmont Road (SR 237) in northeast Atlanta on March 30, 2017.
 The fire caused a 350 foot section of the northbound viaduct to collapse and significant structural damage to an adjacent 350 foot section of the southbound structure.
-A closure of the Northeast Expressway was implemented in both directions from the split with I-75 north to Gerogia 400 until April 1, when northbound traffic was opened from I-75 to Exit 86 (Georgia 13) and from the Georgia 13 on-ramp ahead of Buford Highway.
+A closure of the Northeast Expressway was implemented in both directions from the split with I-75 north to Gerogia Route 400 until April 1, when northbound traffic was opened from I-75 to Exit 86 (SR 13) and from the SR 13 on-ramp ahead of Buford Highway.
 The entire bridge structure will be rebuilt.9 Reopening of the freeway was anticipated for June 15, 2017.

 Contractor C.W.
 Matthews completed repairs on the I-85 bridges well before the original completion date.
 Earning a $3.1 million incentive, the contractor reopened the northbound lanes to traffic on the evening of May 12, 2017.
 The southbound lanes reopened on May 14.10